IWA Mid-South: Mike Levy incident

-On June 21, 2008, during IWA's 2008 Queen of the Deathmatch tournament in Sellersburg, Indiana, Mike Levy, an inexperienced indie wrestler from North Carolina, was booked to face Mickie Knuckles in a semi-finals tournament match.
-Through the course of the match, Mickie delivered several stiff punches and weapon shots to Mike Levy, even going so far to shoot headbutt Levy so hard that it left her with a lump on her head.
-Ian Rotten and wrestlers Tank, Devon Moore, and Rotten's then pre-teen son (now wrestling as J.C.
-Rotten) rushed the ring and legitimately attacked the young wrestler resulting in heavy bleeding.
-The incident garnered heavy backlash and was investigated by Indiana police, but no charges were filed.
-According to Rotten, the attack was staged and Levy was allegedly "told upfront he was going to take an ass whooping."
-Levy is still active in the North Carolina independent circuit.
+On June 21, 2008, during IWA's Queen of the Deathmatch tournament in Sellersburg, Indiana, experienced female wrestler Mickie Knuckles competed in a semi-finals match against a rookie wrestler from North Carolina named Mike Levy.
+Throughout the match, Knuckles delivered several stiff punches and weapon shots to Levy, going as far as legitimately headbutting him so hard that a lump formed on her head.
+After the match, IWA owner Ian Rotten joined his pre-teen son (who later became a wrestler under the name J. C. Rotten) and wrestlers Tank and Devon Moore in rushing the ring and legitimately attacking Levy, reportedly out of frustration with Levy for not selling Knuckles' offense well enough; the attack, which included stomping Levy's head into a ladder and beating him with crutches, resulted in serious injuries and heavy bleeding.
+This garnered heavy backlash and was investigated by Indiana State Police, but no charges were filed.
+Rotten claimed that the attack was staged and that Levy was allegedly "told upfront he was going to take an ass whooping".
+As of 2023, Levy remains active as a wrestler.